HerrMuellerluedenscheid/kubernetes-the-hard-way/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way - on Hetzner

-This tutorial walks you through setting up Kubernetes the hard way.
-This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
-If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).
+This tutorial walks you through setting up Kubernetes the hard way on Hetzner.
+It follows the [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) tutorial, but uses Hetzner instead of GCP.

+**Note that the networking betweens pod CIDR and the created VPN needs to be fixed.** Thus, bootstrapping the control plane and the worker nodes works, but the worker nodes are not able to join the cluster, yet.

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.